iamjuandis/juandis.com/src/assets/content/README.md

 #### Discovery

-Talking with users and experts, we found that we should focus on the next specific principles that would allow us to build a batter and comprehensive product:
+Talking with users and experts, we found that we should focus on the next specific principles that would allow us to build a better and comprehensive product:

 - Usability
 - Diversity